perumalcsbe/algorithms/strings/string-compression.md

                 res.append(prev);
                 count = 1;
             }

         }
-        if (cur == prev) {
+        // critical step for duplicates in last characters if (cur == prev) {
             if (count > 1 && count < 10) {
                 res.append(count);